Answered By: Emily Bell Last Updated: Apr 19, 2017 Views: 514

-There are many knowledgeable librarians in the US and worldwide.
-You might consider writing to see if someone at one of the libraries listed here is able to give more assistance.
+There are many knowledgeable librarians in the US and worldwide; while some are more famous than others, they all have the same potential knowledge of current practices, challenges and opportunities in the world of libraries.
+You might consider writing to see if someone at one of the libraries listed in the American Library Directory Online (14-day free trial) is able to give more assistance.
 If you’re interested in public libraries, you’ll want to contact a public library rather than an academic one like Harvard's.
 See the “Associations” tab in the Library and Information Science LibGuide below for the Public Library Association website.

 •Harvard Library Portal- links to all 70+ Harvard libraries and special collections as well as our services, catalogs, databases and more.